24 November 2025

 BA (Hons) Primary Education Studies student

 If you're interested in studying at ARU like Sinead, come and explore at an Open Day.
-If you're considering living in university halls, you can find out more about our accommodation, or chat to our team about student finance, money and budgeting.
+Here you can see examples of student accommodation, find out more about commuting, or chat to us about student finance, money and budgeting.

 Disclaimer